gradle/gradle/design-docs/custom-ivy-status.md

 # Open issues

-* Does module metadata have `project` or `gradle` scope?
-In the former case, how to deal with the situation where a configuration extends a configuration from another project?
+* How to deal with the situation where a configuration depends on a configuration from another project?
+Will all metadata come from the project whose configuration gets resolved, rather than from the project that declares the dependency?
+(We already have the same problem for repositories.)

 * Figure out what the `integration` flag of an Ivy status means, and if/how we need to support it.
 See: http://ant.apache.org/ivy/history/2.0.0/settings/statuses.html